DataDog/the-monitor/rabbitmq/rabbitmq-monitoring-tools.md

 To connect the swings of your performance metrics with events in the life of the message broker, RabbitMQ offers two plugins and one built-in tool.

 - The event exchange ([more info](#event-exchange)): Receives messages when application objects are created and destroyed, policies are set, and user configurations are changed.
-- The firehose ([more info](#the-firehose)): Re-publishes every message in your RabbitMQ setup to a single exchange for fine-grained analysis of your messaging activity.
+- The firehose ([more info](#the-firehose)): Re-publishes every message in your RabbitMQ setup to a single exchange for fine-grained debugging of your messaging activity.
 - `rabbitmq_tracing` ([more info](#rabbitmq-tracing)): Lets you decouple tracing from your application code by controlling the firehose through the management UI.

 ### Event exchange